Hanging options below

 • Additional cost

-💡 Tip: If using a professional hanger, let us know in your order, and we’ll ensure your OnStones are fitted with D-rings.
+💡 If hiring a professional hanger, let us know when ordering and we’ll fit D-rings for you.

 5. Hanging with wire (not recommended)